 Choosing the right court fencing and netting solution comes down to safety, durability, and proper planning.
 Height, materials, location, and surrounding environment all play a role in long-term performance.
 When designed correctly, these systems protect players, reduce risk, and support consistent play across multiple court types.

-Talbot Tennis delivers experienced guidance, quality craftsmanship, and dependable project execution if you’re planning tennis court construction in Georgia.
-We also specialize in tennis court resurfacing, basketball court construction, bocce ball court construction, and pickleball court construction to support complete, well-rounded court projects.
+Talbot Tennis delivers experienced guidance, quality craftsmanship, and dependable project execution if you’re planning tennis court construction in the southeast United States.
+We specialize in the construction and resurfacing of tennis courts, basketball courts, bocce ball courts, and pickleball courts to support complete, well-rounded court projects.
 We work closely with clients to design fencing and netting systems that meet technical needs and long-term goals.
 Let us help you move forward with confidence and clarity.

 Frequently Asked Questions